BoltsFramework/Bolts-Android/README.md

 ## Chaining Tasks Together

-Tasks are a little bit magical, in that they let you chain them without nesting.
+`Task`s are a little bit magical, in that they let you chain them without nesting.
 If you use `continueWithTask` instead of `continueWith`, then you can return a new task.
-The task returned by `continueWithTask` will not be considered finished until the new task returned from within `continueWithTask` is.
+The `Task` returned by `continueWithTask` will not be considered complete until the new `Task` returned from within `continueWithTask` is.
 This lets you perform multiple actions without incurring the pyramid code you would get with callbacks.
 Likewise, `onSuccessTask` is a version of `onSuccess` that returns a new task.
 So, use `continueWith`/`onSuccess` to do more synchronous work, or `continueWithTask`/`onSuccessTask` to do more asynchronous work.

 ```java
 final ParseQuery<ParseObject> query = ParseQuery.getQuery("Student");